lepiej/snake-game-javascript/README.md

 2. **UI Update**: Added a "Snake Solver" button to the game controls in `index.html`.

-3. **Genetic Algorithm Implementation**:
-    - Added a `NeuralNetwork` class with 10 inputs:
-       - 4 danger flags (is there a wall or self in each direction?)
-       - 4 food-ahead flags (is food in the next tile in each direction?)
-       - 2 relative food position values (normalized dx, dy from head to food)
-       - 4 one-hot direction flags (current direction)
-    - The network has 12 hidden neurons and 4 outputs (directions).
-    - Implemented a genetic algorithm with:
-       - Population of 50 neural networks
-      - Fitness evaluation through game simulation (up to 500 steps)
-      - The fitness function rewards eating food, surviving, and getting closer to the food each step, so the AI learns to turn toward the food even if it requires multiple turns.
-       - Tournament selection, crossover, and mutation (20% rate with larger range)
-       - 100 generations of evolution when the solver button is clicked
+ 3. **Hamiltonian Cycle Solver**:
+    - The solver now uses a fundamental graph theory algorithm to find a Hamiltonian cycle in the grid.
+    - The cycle is a path that visits every cell exactly once and returns to the start, guaranteeing the snake can eat all food and never die.
+    - The algorithm uses recursive backtracking to find a valid cycle, represented as a sequence of grid coordinates.
+    - When "Snake Solver" is clicked, the cycle is calculated and the snake follows it perfectly, always achieving the maximum score.

  **Why this matters:**

-The improved input scheme gives the AI enough information to learn how to turn toward the food and avoid obstacles.
-The previous version only knew about immediate danger and food in the next tile, which made it impossible to plan or turn.
-Now, the AI can learn to navigate the board and actually solve the game.
+ The Hamiltonian cycle guarantees the snake will traverse every cell without hitting itself or the walls, always eating all food and achieving the highest possible score.
+This approach is mathematically optimal for the snake game grid.

 4. **Solver Mode**:
    - When "Snake Solver" is clicked, the GA runs for 100 generations to evolve the best neural network.